 You can also click to view the following table for a more in-depth view of qualifying cancer types:

 How to qualify for the Roundup lawsuit?

-The best way to qualify for a Roundup lawsuit is to contact an experienced attorney.
+The best way to qualify for a Roundup lawsuit is to contact our team of experienced Roundup lawsuit attorneys.
 With a brief questionnaire, qualifying takes only a few minutes.
 There are certain criteria a claimant must meet to be eligible, including a diagnosis and supporting medical records of certain types of non-Hodgkin’s lymphoma, and exposure to Roundup for at least a year.

 At Galindo Law, we can help guide you through the process and answer any questions you may have about the Roundup litigation and qualifying factors.
 We are experienced in getting justice for product liability cases and our team is readily available to offer guidance for moving forward.
 Call us at 832-737-0202 and join the fight today!

 You might also like to read The Roundup Lawsuit